 The second part of this center involves a Commutative Property Match-Up.
 I took a video of my youngest son (who at the time was in third grade) to see if he could explain how to use the Commutative Property of Addition.

 It was interesting to note his use of vocabulary (he said that 3 + 4 is the OPPOSITE of 4 + 3).
 But he was able to show his understanding of this property.
 Check out the video:

 Why is Commutative Property Useful?

 The Commutative Property is a great strategy to use when adding multi-digit numbers.
 When I taught first grade, I taught counting up as an addition and subtraction strategy.
 But if students know that they can switch the order of the addends and start adding with the greater number FIRST, it makes counting up easier.

-Also, back when I did teach first grade, I was using Math Their Way and so the students were constantly using manipulatives to build the concept of addition and they would internalize this property.
+Also, back when I did teach first grade, I was using Math Their Way, so the students were constantly using manipulatives to build the concept of addition and would internalize this property.
 They never saw 3 + 4 as just 3 + 4, but also as 4 + 3.
-They knew that they could switch the addends because they had done that with the manipulatives.
+They knew they could switch the addends because they had done that with the manipulatives.
 By learning this property, in addition, it will help immensely when we start learning the Commutative Property of Multiplication!

 What about the Zero Property of Identity Property?

 Don’t forget to teach this one!
 Most students know that when you add zero, the sum is the same addend or addends.
 Why would this be important to know?
 In third grade, students learn to round (3.NBT.A1).
 When you round numbers, you end up with two and 3-digit numbers with zeroes in the ones and tens place.
 Those numbers can easily be added using mental math.